Teen Drug Abuse Statistics & Facts

 Drug use is starting earlier than ever and the variety of drugs being used is expansive.
-Statisticall speaking, among 12th graders, 35% have smoked weed in the past year, and 7% have used Adderall.
-Among 8th graders, while the percentages drop to 12% and 1% respectively, it’s still representative of a large group of teenagers across the country who are at least familiar with addictive drugs.
+Statistically speaking, among 12th graders, 35 percent have smoked weed in the past year, and 7 percent have used Adderall.
+Among 8th graders, while the percentages drop to 12 percent and 1 percent respectively, it’s still representative of a large group of teenagers across the country who are at least familiar with addictive drugs.

 There’s also an added danger when it comes to drugs that are adulterated.
 Drug dealers often try to improve the potency and make other cosmetic modifications to their supply by lacing their drugs with substances that can have devastating effects on a teen when combined with the original drug.

 Drugs can enter the body in many ways and some even have multiple methods of delivery.
 How your teen might take their drugs depends on the form of drug (e.g. powder, liquid, pill, plant, etc.) and personal preference.
 Marijuana is smoked or baked into food.
 Cocaine is snorted up the nose or formed into a rock material to then be smoked (i.e. “crack”).
 Pills are typically swallowed or crushed into powder and snorted.
 Heroin is injected into the veins via a needle and can also be snorted.
 Psychedelics (e.g. LSD and mushrooms) are ingested.
 Inhalants — household items like cleaning products containing noxious chemicals — are breathed in, or “huffed.”